mbegur/Pathsolver/docs/README.md

 ### Background

 Pathfinding or pathing is the plotting, by an application, of the shortest route between two points.
-Its is a more practical variant on solving mazes that can be implemented using a variety of algorithms.
+It is a more practical variant on solving mazes that can be implemented using a variety of algorithms.

 Pathfinder is web app that implements the most standard and commonly used algorithm, A\*, the optimized variant of A\*, Dijkstra's algorithm, and Breadth First Search to demonstrate the functionality in pathfinding with various algorithms.